The Fear Woman

-The Fear Woman is a lost 1919 American silent drama film produced and distributed by Goldwyn Pictures and starring Pauline Frederick.
+The Fear Woman is a 1919 American silent drama film produced and distributed by Goldwyn Pictures and starring Pauline Frederick.
+The film was released in July of 1919 with openings held at the Rialto Theatre in New York City and at the Victory Theatre in Los Angeles.

-Some of the filming took place in Berkeley, California.
+Filming of a tennis tournament took place on location in Berkeley, California.

 Plot

-As described in a film magazine, because her father warns her that alcoholism is a trait that has been inherited by the Winthrops over four generations, Helen Winthrop (Frederick) breaks her engagement to Robert Craig (Sills) for fear of bringing children into the world that are predisposed to drunkenness.
-They separate and Helen visits Stella Scarr (Travers), an old friend.
-When Stella foolishly deceives her husband Sidney (Northrup), Helen shields her and is disgraced.
-Percy Farwell (Hiers), newly rich, becomes enamored of her, and his mother (Titus) hires Robert to break up their supposed affair.
+As described in a film magazine, because her father warns her that alcoholism is a trait that has been inherited by the Winthrops over four generations, Helen Winthrop breaks her engagement to Robert Craig for fear of bringing children into the world that are predisposed to drunkenness.
+They separate and Helen visits Stella Scarr, an old friend.
+When Stella foolishly deceives her husband Sidney, Helen shields her and is disgraced.
+Percy Farwell, newly rich, becomes enamored of her, and his mother hires Robert to break up their supposed affair.
 Helen feigns drunkenness at the betrothal dinner and is able to prove Robert's love for her.
 They then resume their engagement.